-The Aging & Vascular Physiology Laboratory is interested in age-related vascular dysfunction including impaired endothelial function, increased large artery stiffness, and increased atherosclerotic risk.
+The Aging & Vascular Physiology Laboratory is interested in age-related vascular dysfunction including impaired endothelial cell function, increased large artery stiffness, and increased atherosclerotic risk.
 Specific projects include:

-Alzheimer’s disease: It is now recognized that one contributor to late-onset Alzheimer’s disease is likely changes to the cerebral vasculature with age.
-It is known that Alzheimer’s disease is associated with greater vascular permeability, changes to blood flow, and increased large artery stiffness.
-We aim to determine how age-related vascular changes affect Alzheimer’s disease related outcomes.
-This work is funded by the Oregon Tax Check-off Alzheimer’s Research Fund through the Oregon Partnership for Alzheimer’s Research.
+Alzheimer’s disease: Alzheimer’s disease is the 6th leading cause of death in the United States, yet there is no cure for this disease and current treatments to slow the progression are ineffective.
+It is now recognized that dysfunction of the vasculature in the brain is a likely contributor to Alzheimer’s disease.
+Alzheimer’s disease is associated with greater vascular permeability, changes to blood flow, and increased large artery stiffness.
+Still, we do not know the direct effects of age-related vascular changes on Alzheimer’s disease outcomes.
+We seek to understand the causes of Alzheimer’s disease in hope of identifying new treatment targets.
+This work is funded by the National Institute on Aging (R56 AG064016) and the Oregon Tax Check-off Alzheimer’s Research Fund through the Oregon Partnership for Alzheimer’s Research.

 Hemorrhagic shock: Obese patients who suffer hemorrhagic trauma have a higher incidence of organ failure and mortality compared with non-obese patients.
 We seek to understand the vascular mechanisms related to the poor outcomes in this patient population after trauma.
 This project is a collaboration with Dr. Belinda McCully at OHSU and is funded by a UO-OHSU Seed Grant.